By Asyura Salleh and Andrew P. Rowan

 Asyura Salleh oversees maritime security research and engagement in Indo Pacific as Project Manager for the Stable Seas program in One Earth Future.
 She is currently completing her doctorate at the S. Rajaratnam School of International Studies in Singapore.

-Andrew P. Rowan is an American entrepreneur and the author of Startup Vietnam: Innovation and Entrepreneurship in the Socialist Republic.
+Andrew P. Rowan is an American entrepreneur, the author of Startup Vietnam: Innovation and Entrepreneurship in the Socialist Republic, and the host of the Planetary Potential.

 The following people contributed to the recommendations in this article: Asyura Salleh (Brunei), Andrew Rowan (USA), Fadli M. Zaini (Brunei), Calvin Woo Yoong Shen (Malaysia), Piyanat Soikham (Thailand), Deepu Nair (Singapore), Sara Sudetic (USA), Aisha DeMorsella (USA), Tuan Luc (Viet Nam), Kelly Park (USA), Latdamone Photsavang (Lao PDR), and May Yadanar Moe (Myanmar).